-Newly remodeled offices for the Student Government Association were located near the Beaver Dam during the project.
-The offices of the Student Center director, and student activities coordinator, are located nearby.
+The Student Government Association offices are located near the Beaver Dam.
+The offices of the Student Center Director, and Student Activities Coordinator, are located nearby, as well as meeting space for student clubs and organizations.

 Other amenities in the Student Center include laptop computer stations, a convenience store, a swimming pool and the MSU Bookstore, which is affiliated with Barnes & Noble.
 The residence dining center, Beaver Creek Cafe, is located on the second floor.